Paddy O'Brien (rugby union): IRB administration

 In 2007, O'Brien, in his capacity as Rugby World Cup Chief of Officials, defended criticism of the refereeing of Wayne Barnes in the France versus New Zealand quarterfinal.
 Commenting on death threats made against Barnes he said "I think it's a disgrace and people have to grow up."
 He also accused the coach of the United States team, Peter Thorburn, of lying when Thorburn stated that there had been a pre-tournament directive that touch judges should not interfere in issues like forward passes.
-O'Brien later apologized to Thorburn.
+O'Brien later apologised to Thorburn.

-In November 2009, O'Brien publicly apologized to New Zealand with regards to the refereeing performance of Stuart Dickinson during an international match against Italy.
+In November 2009, O'Brien publicly apologised to New Zealand with regards to the refereeing performance of Stuart Dickinson during an international match against Italy.
 He subsequently issued a public apology to both Dickinson and the Australian Rugby Union for his breach of IRB protocol in making his comments public rather than going through official channels for commenting on referee performance.